NalinDalal/modheshwari/steps.md

 ## 4. Steps for Application Development

-1. **Initialize monorepo** with Bun, TurboRepo, and workspaces for apps and packages.
+1. **Initialize monorepo** with Bun, TurboRepo, and workspaces for apps and packages. - done
-2. **Set up UI library** and add basic test cases.
+2. **Set up UI library** and add basic test cases. - done
-3. **Configure CI/CD** with GitHub Actions for build, test, and deploy.
+3. **Configure CI/CD** with GitHub Actions for build, test, and deploy. - done
-4. **Design and document database schema** using Prisma, based on design doc.
+4. **Design and document database schema** using Prisma, based on design doc. - done
 5. **Implement backend services** (APIs, authentication, business logic) using Node.js and Prisma.
 6. **Develop frontend apps** (web, admin, etc.) using Next.js and shared UI components.
 7. **Write comprehensive tests** for all features (unit, integration, e2e).